ViiNeuS: Volumetric Initialization for Implicit Neural Surface reconstruction of urban scenes with limited image overlap: Method

-For an accurate surface-based representation of a 3D scene, NeuS \cite{NeuS} presented a different formulation of the NeRF's volume rendering equation.
+\paragraph{SDF representation with NeuS.} For an accurate surface-based representation of a 3D scene, NeuS \cite{NeuS} presented a different formulation of the NeRF's volume rendering equation.
 They represent the scene as a signed distance function, where the surface is the zero-level set of such function: $ S = \left \{ x \in \mathbb{R}^3 | f(x) = 0\right \} $, where $f(x)$ is the signed distance value at a given position $x$.
-To efficiently represent surfaces, NeuS adopted a volume rendering formulation introducing a density distribution function which is formulated as the derivative of the sigmoid function $\Phi_s(x) = (1 + e^{-sx})^{-1}$, that is: $ \phi_s (x) = se^{-sx} / (1 + e^{-sx})^2$.
+NeuS adopts a volume rendering formulation that introduces a density distribution function $\phi_s (x)$, which is formulated as the derivative of the sigmoid function $\Phi_s(x) = (1 + e^{-sx})^{-1}$, that is, $ \phi_s (x) = se^{-sx} / (1 + e^{-sx})^2$.
 The standard deviation of $\phi_s$ is $1/s$ and, as the network converges to an accurate surface representation, this parameter moves toward zero.
 Following NeuS's formulation, the volumetric alpha used in Eq.~\ref{eq:volume-rendering} is replaced by the following equation to approximate the color $\hat{C}(r)$:

 where $f(p_i)$ and $f(p_{i+1})$ are signed distance values at section points centered on $x_i$.
 In our formulation, we denote alpha values derived from the estimated SDF as $\alpha_i^{f}$.